mikhailiuk/Deep-Learning-Applied-To-Seismic-Data/readme.txt

-Please cite as:
+If using the project, please cite as follows:

 Mikhailiuk A. and Faul A. 2018.
 "Deep Learning Applied To Seismic Signal Interpolation".
 EAGE2018.

 ============================================================================================